 These past few days, I’ve been dreaming of you a little too often.

 Looking back, I should’ve known you were already slipping away.
 I tried to keep a straight face, but I know my expressions are giving me away.
-So you brought a cigarette between your lips and asked, “so have you been seeing someone?”

 And so I told you about the night where I stayed up until 3 am, talking to him; despite waking up at 5 am the day before, for a football event that I had to cover.
 I told you how I never had to stress about inhaling second-hand smoke.
 How it felt completely comfortable sharing everything with him; as opposed to how I’ve always found it difficult to let my guard down with you.
 How he has never compared me to any other girl.
 How we both share the same dirty humor.